 The website we read indicated a 2-hour walk return.
 We had the surprise to see the Information sign there indicated 4 hours.
 We only had 1 hour before the sunset, so we took the challenge.
 With a very good pace and no break, we made it just in time to enjoy the beautiful colours at the end of the day.
 If 4 hours seems exaggerated, it will be challenging for most people to achieve the 2-hour mark.

 Have you been to Conondale National Park?
 What did you do there?
 Share your experience in the comments below!

 Where is Conondale National Park?

-Conondale National Park is in the Sunshine Coast Hinterland, 130km north of Brisbane.
+Conondale National Park is in Queensland‘s Sunshine Coast Hinterland, 130km north of Brisbane.
 It took us around three hours to get there, with a short breakfast break in Maleny on the way.
 You’ll need a 4WD to access most of the park as there are a few creeks to cross.
 You may want to check the conditions if it has recently rained.

 We did it as a day trip from Brisbane, but it took us longer than expected to go up there.
 Be prepared not to entirely rely on Google Maps as the itinerary it indicated was wrong and we had no network during our entire time in the park.